 Earlier this year, Health Gorilla, the leading aggregator of health data in the United States and Latin America, announced our entrance into the life insurance space.
 Before our announcement, we went through rigorous security certifications from government agencies and leading healthcare organizations.
-We are now SOC-2 Type 2 compliant, HIPAA-compliant, independently audited on a routine basis, and pursuing HITRUST certification.
+We are now SOC-2 Type 2 compliant, independently audited on a routine basis, and pursuing HITRUST certification.

 With the life insurance industry leveraging digital tools, deploying automated underwriting, and working to increase operational efficiencies, it's critical that they have access to an aggregated and actionable view of their applicant's complete medical history.

 This is where Health Gorilla comes into play.
 Our platform securely provides insurance underwriters, reinsurers, and risk assessors with HIPAA-compliant, permission-based access to aggregated and normalized health data through our FHIR-based clinical APIs.
 Access to this data allows insurers to expedite and scale how they retrieve and analyze their customers' medical records, enhancing their ability to create more informed risk assessments and streamline their workflows.